How Heroku Works

 The add-on service provider is responsible for the service - and the interface to your application is often provided through a config var.
 In this example, a REDIS_URL

-will be automatically added to your application when you provision the add-on.
+is automatically added to your application when you provision the add-on.
 You can write code that connects to the service through the URL, for example:

 uri = URI.parse(ENV["REDIS_URL"])